jackkguan/HR8404-Data/README.md

 # HR8404-Data
-Data and replication code for analysis of House Republican support for H.R.8404 (2022).
+Data and replication code for paper "An Unlikely Coalition: Passing the Respect for Marriage Act."